 Multiple Sclerosis History

-The Multiple Sclerosis Society was founded in 1966 by Dr Geoffrey Dean in Port Elizabeth which eventually lead to the 3 existing branches countrywide.
+The Multiple Sclerosis Society, or MSSA (Multiple Sclerosis South Africa), was founded in 1966 by Dr Geoffrey Dean in Port Elizabeth which eventually lead to the 3 existing branches countrywide.
 MSSA Western Cape, MSSA Inland and MSSA KZN.

 He was raised in Liverpool where his father was a bank manager.
 He attended Bishops-Court preparatory school for five years and then went to Ampleforth College, which he enjoyed.